Russia bombs Mariupol theatre sheltering hundreds of women and children

 "It is still impossible to estimate the scale of this horrific and inhumane act, because the city continues to shell residential areas," the council wrote on Telegram as cited by CNN.
 "It is known that after the bombing, the central part of the Drama Theatre was destroyed, and the entrance to the bomb shelter in the building was destroyed," it added.

-Mariupol City Council, who shared an image of the destroyed building, said Russian forces had "purposefully and cynically destroyed the Drama Theatre in the heart of Mariupol."
+Mariupol City Council, who shared an image of the destroyed building, said Russian forces had "purposefully and cynically destroyed the Drama Theatre in the heart of Mariupol".

 An adviser to the mayor of Mariupol, Petro Andruishchenko, said the theatre was the largest shelter in the city both "in number and size".
-Rescue workers have been trying to dig survivor out of the rubble, including pregnant women who were taking refuge at the theatre.
+Rescue workers have been trying to dig survivors out of the rubble, including pregnant women who were taking refuge at the theatre.

-"More than a thousand people were hiding there" Andruishchenko as cited by CNN, but "the probability of getting there to dismantle the rubble is low due to constant shelling and bombing of the city," he added.
+"More than a thousand people were hiding there" Andruishchenko was cited by CNN, but "the probability of getting there to dismantle the rubble is low due to constant shelling and bombing of the city," he added.

 The bombardment of the city started on March 1 but civilians have struggled to escape.
 However, some 20,000 refugees managed to leave the city on March 15 during a brief lull in the shelling.
-More than 2.5mn Ukrainians have now fled the country since Russia attacked on Ukraine on February 24.
+More than 2.5mn Ukrainians have now fled the country since Russia attacked Ukraine on February 24.

 "It is impossible to find words that could describe the level of cruelty and cynicism with which the Russian occupiers are destroying the civilian population of the Ukrainian city by the sea.
 Women, children, and the elderly remain in the enemy's sights.
 These are completely unarmed peaceful people," the city council said as cited by CNN.
 "We will never forgive and never forget.”